Rishirajbal/RishiGPT/README.md

 * Enable **role-based personas**, allowing users to switch between dev mode, student tutor mode, and researcher mode.

 This isn’t just a chatbot—it’s the groundwork for a fully autonomous, pluggable software engineering assistant.

 ---

-## Contributing

-Have a feature idea?
-Found a bug?
-PRs are welcome, and so are issues.
-Fork the repo, start building, and let’s push AI-native tools forward.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----